NixOS/nix.dev/source/tutorials/nix-language.md

 - Familiarity with software development
 - Familiarity with Unix shell, to read command line examples <!-- TODO: link to yet-to-be instructions on "how to read command line examples" -->
-- Install the Nix package manager, to run the examples
+- Install Nix, to run the examples
 <!-- TODO: approximate amount of time, as observed with test subjects -->

 ### How long does it take?